Fiat Currency¶

 Network Effects: As more people use a currency, it becomes more valuable and harder to replace.

-Economic Power: The U.S. dollar's value is supported by American economic output, military power, and the petrodollar system (oil priced in dollars).
+Economic Power: The U.S. dollar's value is supported by American economic output, military power, and the petrodollar system.

 Central Bank Management: Institutions like the Federal Reserve attempt to manage money supply to prevent excessive inflation or deflation.